FLIR/conservator-cli/README.md

 # Conservator CLI

+Conservator CLI is a private repo.
+Make sure you have set up [git using SSH](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh).

 ## Installation for Users

 **Note: You may want to perform a developer install (see below) to be able to